justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 That's all!
 Consider automating these steps for your project, such as with `make install`.

-The first time you run the script you may see a long log as `sbcl` compiles the code into `.fasl` files.
-These will be used for faster loads on subsequent runs.
+The first time you run the script you may see a long log as `sbcl` compiles the code into `.fasl` files, for faster subsequent runs.

+### Further guidance

+I use this approach in [srcweave](https://github.com/justinmeiners/srcweave).
+Take a look at the make file for a real-world example.

 ## Why other solutions didn't work for me